naphiertech/MKB-supabase/WALKTHROUGH.md

 10. **Keep Employment, Account, and Rider State Separate**: Employee Archive changes `users.employment_status`, forces account suspension, and leaves Rider live state Offline.
 Restore Employment must not automatically reactivate the account, create a new identity, synthesize history, or replay stale offline work.
 11. **Use Explicit Workforce Scopes**: Current operational selectors use Active/current workforce scope; historical pages use All/date-effective scope.
 Do not globally hide Archived identities or globally include them in new work.
 12. **Preserve Multi-Hub Authorization**: Keep the global Hub selector and client workspace filters synchronized with the database-authoritative `hub_id` snapshots and restrictive RLS.
 A UI-only change must never remove hub boundaries, broaden an assigned staff member to All Hubs, or treat client filtering as an authorization substitute.
+13. **Preserve Home vs Operational Rider Assignments**: `riders.home_hub_id` / `home_zone_id` are permanent; `riders.hub_id` / `zone_id` are operational.
+Use the assignment RPCs, never rewrite historical operational snapshots, never create overlapping deployments, and return temporary deployments to the exact current Home pair on expiry or early end.
+14. **Disambiguate PostgREST Embeds**: Because `users` has multiple relationships to `user_hub_access` and `riders` has both current and Home relationships to `zones`, always name the intended FK in embedded selects.
+Operational Rider screens use `zones!riders_zone_id_fkey`; Home assignment displays use `zones!riders_home_zone_id_fkey`.
+15. **Preserve One Payroll per Rider per Cutoff**: Multi-Hub work contributes to the Rider's single payroll record and official MKB payslip.
+Hub attribution remains internal; do not split payroll or alter the official payslip format by Hub.